tobiasschreieder/web-b-gone/README.md

 Workspace for the group Web-B-Gone of the 'Big Data and Language Technologies' course SoSe22.

 ## Setup
-You need [Docker](https://www.docker.com/101-tutorial) to setup this project.
+You can use [Docker](https://www.docker.com/101-tutorial) to setup this project.
 If you are not familiar with Docker, please visit the linked tutorial.

 Clone this repository and create a docker image with the ``Dockerfile``.
 This image contains the entrypoint to the ``startup.py``.